 Mostly due to its revolutionary properties cryptocurrencies have become a success their inventor, Satoshi Nakamoto, didn‘t dare to dream of it.
 While every other attempt to create a digital cash system didn‘t attract a critical mass of users, Bitcoin had something that provoked enthusiasm and fascination.
 Sometimes it feels more like religion than technology.

-But while cryptocurrencies are more used for payment, its use as a means of speculations and a store of value dwarfs the payment aspects.
-Cryptocurrencies gave birth to an incredibly dynamic, fast growing market for investors and speculators.
+But while cryptocurrencies are more used for payment, its use as a means of speculation and a store of value dwarfs the payment aspects.
+Cryptocurrencies gave birth to an incredibly dynamic, fast-growing market for investors and speculators.
 Exchanges like Okcoin, poloniex or shapeshift enables the trade of hundreds of cryptocurrencies.
 Their daily trade volume exceeds that of major European stock exchanges.

 At the same time, the praxis of Initial Coin Distribution (ICO), mostly facilitated by Ethereum‘s smart contracts, gave live to incredibly successful crowdfunding projects, in which often an idea is enough to collect millions of dollars.
 In the case of “The DAO” it has been more than 150 million dollars.

 While Bitcoin remains by far the most famous cryptocurrency and most other cryptocurrencies have zero non-speculative impact, investors and users should keep an eye on several cryptocurrencies.
 Here we present the most popular cryptocurrencies of today.